upempty/pynote/dpdk_pdumpcap.md

 ```
-- sendmsg for ponters for rte_ring and rte_mem_pool
+- sendmsg for pointers for rte_ring and rte_mem_pool to other server to attach this client requested ring/mempool to the rx/tx burst's callback's extra ring/mbuf memory.
 ```